Skip to content

 Diversity & Identity Abroad

-The Education Abroad Office is committed to celebrate and support the many identities of our students with access to high impact education abroad opportunities that enrich and expand their undergraduate education.
-It is vital to our mission to increase access to students are traditionally underrepresented in study abroad and support students from diverse backgrounds and identities.
+The Education Abroad Office is committed to celebrating and supporting the many identities of our students with access to high-impact education abroad opportunities that enrich and expand their undergraduate education.
+It is vital to our mission to increase access to students who have been historically excluded and are underrepresented in study abroad, and support students from diverse backgrounds and identities.
 The resources on this page encourage you to reflect on some of the different aspects that make up our identities, learn about host country norms that may impact your experience, and access tools to engage critically with your own identity development.

 Intersectionality